RasaHQ/rasa/docs/connectors.rst

 This will then give a output showing a https address that you need to supply for the interactive components request URL and for the incoming webhook and the address should be whatever ngrok supplies you with /webhook added to the end.
 This basically takes the code running on your local machine and punches it through the internet at the ngrok address supplied.

+.. _custom_channels:

 Custom Channels
 ---------------

+If you want to put a widget on your website so that people can talk to your bot, check out these two projects:

+- `Rasa Webchat <https://github.com/mrbot-ai/rasa-webchat>`_ uses sockets.
+- `Chatroom <https://github.com/scalableminds/chatroom>`_ uses regular HTTP requests.

-You can also implement your own, custom channel.
+You can also implement your own, fully custom channel.

 You can use the ``rasa_core.channels.custom.CustomInput`` class as a template.
 The most important methods to define are ``CustomInput.receive`` and ``CustomOutput.send_text_message``.
 These specify how Rasa Core will read incoming messages form the requests sent by your app, and the format